Contract Redlining: A Guide to Smarter Negotiation

 The Power of AI in Contract Redlining

 With AI, contract redlining can become faster, more accurate, and less labor-intensive.
-AI-powered Contract Lifecycle Management (CLM) platforms streamline redlining by automating version control, ensuring that stakeholders can access the latest draft and avoid duplication.
+AI-powered CLM platforms streamline redlining by automating version control, ensuring that stakeholders can access the latest draft and avoid duplication.
 Automated notifications keep relevant parties updated on changes and approvals, helping to speed up the overall cycle.
 AI also flags key modifications by identifying deviations from a company’s preferred terms, such as non-standard clauses and high-risk language, so that legal teams can quickly focus on critical changes.

 Furthermore, AI can automate the review of simpler contracts, such as NDAs, while complex agreements are automatically routed to the appropriate stakeholders for review.
 In addition, AI-powered CLM systems suggest standardized clause adjustments, saving teams from repetitive manual edits and ensuring greater consistency across contracts.